Baghery/ABPR22/README.md

     <a href="https://deps.rs/repo/github/arkworks-rs/groth16"><img src="https://deps.rs/repo/github/arkworks-rs/groth16/status.svg"></a>
 </p>

 The arkworks ecosystem consist of Rust libraries for designing and working with __zero knowledge succinct non-interactive arguments (zkSNARKs)__.
-This repository contains an efficient implementation of the zkSNARK of [[BPR20]](https://eprint.iacr.org/2020/1306).
+This repository contains an efficient implementation of the (strong) simulation extractable zk-SNARKs proposed in [[BPR20]](https://eprint.iacr.org/2020/1306).

 This library is released under the MIT License and the Apache v2 License (see [License](#license)).